-Diane Francis is an award-wining columnist, bestselling author, investigative journalist, television commentator and screenplay writer.
+Diane Francis is an award-winning columnist, bestselling author, investigative journalist, television commentator and screenplay writer.
 Her pieces have appeared in many newspapers including the Wall Street Journal, Washington Post, Daily Beast, Politico, Miami Herald and is a regular contributor to the New York Post, the New York Daily News and The Guardian.
 She is Editor-at-Large at Canada’s National Post and writes for the US Edition of the Huffington Post.
 In addition she is a non-resident Senior Fellow at the Atlantic Council in Washington DC within its Dinu Patriciu Eurasia Center and on the Advisory Council of the Hudson Institute’s Kleptocracy Initiative.
 She is also Adjunct Faculty with Singularity University in Mountain View California, a Distinguished Professor at Ryerson University’s Ted Rogers School of Management and has been a Visiting Fellow at Harvard University’s Joan Shorenstein Center on Media, Politics and Public Policy.
 In 1991, she became Editor of Canada’s Financial Post, the first woman editor of a national daily newspaper in Canada, a position she held until the paper was sold in 1998.

 She is an expert on geopolitics, business and white collar crime.
 Not shy of controversy, her direct and forceful writing has established her international reputation in covering the personalities, trends and financial backstories that affect companies, individuals, governments and societies.